 If this is the first time you are buying land and not quite sure what to look for, here are a few things to consider before you make that life changing investment.

 You should find out the zone ordinance before you choose your plot of land as this will determine whether you can build the type of home you want or not i.e. certain zones can be used for residential or commercial use.
 It may also be worth asking about future zoning to see what developments may be built around your proposed home.

 It is important to consider the type of soil where you are planning to build your dream home.
 There are certain types of soil that have high load-bearing capacity and drain well which is ideal for building and drainage.
 You can examine the soil type by taking a handful of soil from below the top soil which is usually no more than 6-10 inches deep.

-You may want to avoid buying a plot of land with a steep slope as it will be difficult and costly when it comes to construction, so it’s best if you get a site with a moderate slope.
+You may want to avoid buying a plot of land with a steep slope as it will be difficult and costly when it comes to construction, so it’s best if you get a flat site or one with a moderate slope.

-If you are thinking of buying land near water, then you may want to consider the elevation factor when you start construction as you might need to build raised foundations or consider the additional cost of flood defences There may also be problems with Home insurance, you can learn more in our blog on building on flood plains
+If you are thinking of buying land near water, then you may want to consider the elevation factor when you start construction as you might need to build raised foundations or consider the additional cost of flood defences There may also be problems with home insurance, as our blog on building on flood plains explains.